MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/win32.md

 <!-- ====================================================================== -->
-## Step 3 - Download or clone the WebView2Samples repo
+## Step 3 - Clone or download the WebView2Samples repo

 The code that you add in this tutorial's steps, has already been added to the sample repo, for you.
 An optional step below allows you to delete the WebView2 code from `HelloWebView.cpp`, so that you can add it yourself, if you want.